 Sometimes we see anomalous situations with copious amounts of exact match anchor (80%+) rocking the serps.
 Will they get annihilated on the next Penguin update?
 Quite possibly.
 Did they influence Google’s brand entity algorithm and convince Big G that the searched keyword is actually either the sites brand or a common descriptor for that URL?
 Also possible.

-We talk more about influencing those factors and the semantic web inside of Local Profit Breakthrough, so I do not want to get off track and dig too deep into that here.
+We talk more about influencing those factors and the semantic web inside of the local SEO training course, so I do not want to get off track and dig too deep into that here.